mickelson/attract/Layouts.md

 Parameters:

    * name - the name of the audio file.
+   * reuse - [bool] if set to true, reuse any previously added sound that has the same name.
+Default value is true.

 Return Value:

-   * An instance of the class [`fe.Sound`](#Sound) which can be used to interact with the added sound.
+   * An instance of the class [`fe.Sound`](#Sound) which can be used to interact with the sound.

 <a name="add_ticks_callback" />